Just last week, I had three different people say to me, “Wow! You travel a LOT. How do you do it?”

 For starters, over the years, I’ve had several different types and styles of luggage.
 As a result, I HIGHLY suggest hard-sided luggage with spinner wheels.
 You can find great ones in any number of places, so I’m not going to go into that here other than to say that it really IS worth it to pay a little more for quality, but let’s talk about packing cubes!

 If you’re like me, I tend to get a little stiff and “achy” when I sit for too long, which honestly tends to happen more often when I’m traveling, because it’s often for conferences or meetings.
-This little gem is one one that I ordered on Etsy.
-It’s a small (probably 4x8 inches or so) flax seed stuffed pillow-like gem that I can either heat in a microwave or throw in a hotel freezer for relief of those aches and pains and it takes up almost no space in my luggage - BONUS!
+This little gem is one one that I received as a gift, but I found a link for you!
+It’s a cleaned and dried cherry seed stuffed pillow-like gem that I can either heat in a microwave or throw in a hotel freezer for relief of those aches and pains and it takes up almost no space in my luggage - BONUS!

 And then this group of things is ALWAYS in my suitcase.
 They live there and come out when I travel.
 These are some of the things that I just don’t even want to think about not having with me, so I have doubles and these just live in the luggage during the times that I’m at home.
 So, what’s here?